+Describe threshold factors and grant size limits.
+Explained above.
 What are the outcome measures expected as a result of the method of distribution?

-HOME Rental Housing Development program (RHD)

-The priorities of the HOME RHD program are:

-- To provide leverage of private financing for affordable rental housing; - To provide persons at or below 30% of County Median Income (CMI) additional affordable housing units; - To provide gap financing for affordable rental housing; - To construct buildings that provide accessibility features following Universal Design and follow visitability principles; - To develop projects that emphasize high energy efficiency and sustainability; - To promote supportive housing projects for populations with special needs; - To facilitate affordable rental projects that are "shovel-ready" and will start construction within 12 months of contract execution.
+11 State Program Name: HOME Rental Housing Development program (RHD) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
+The priorities of the HOME RHD program are: To provide leverage of private financing for affordable rental housing; To provide persons at or below 30% of County Median Income (CMI) additional affordable housing units; To provide gap financing for affordable rental housing; To construct buildings that provide accessibility features following Universal Design and follow visitability principles; To develop projects that emphasize high energy efficiency and sustainability; To promote supportive housing projects for populations with special needs; To facilitate affordable rental projects that are "shovel-ready" and will start construction within 12 months of contract execution.